-Another common statement being made more and more is that landlords do nothing.
+Another common statement being made more and more is that evil landlords do nothing.
 They hoard housing and provide no service whatsoever.
 People tell me to get a real job all the time since I am a landlord.
-I think most people in real estate would not this could not be further from the truth but many people don’t know how it works.
-I am a landlord, I flip houses, I am a real estate broker.
+I think most people in real estate would know this could not be further from the truth but many people don’t know how it works.
+I am a landlord, I flip houses, and I am a real estate broker.
 Am I biased?
 Yes, of course, we are all biased based on your past and opinions but I have also been in the industry for 20 years and know how it works.

 How does it work when you buy a rental property?

 - You figure out what type of property you want to invest in.
 Not all properties make good rentals.